 It is important to us that all students are able to participate in and feel comfortable at Oxford Schools'

-Equity is about ensuring that the competition is a welcoming and respectful environment - we believe that these are necessary prerequisites for productive debate.
+Equity is about ensuring that the competition is a welcoming and respectful environment - we believe that these are prerequisites for productive and enjoyable debate.

 Engaging in offensive language or behaviour;

-Making denigrating comments based on any grounds, especially of age, national or ethnic origin, race, sex, gender, disability, religion, class, or sexuality;
+Making denigrating comments based on any grounds, including of age, national or ethnic origin, race, sex, gender, disability, religion, class, or sexuality;

 Harassing, threatening or intimidating others in any way;